Foxy/foxy-cloudflare-membership-site/README.md

 1. Fork this repository
 1. Set up GitHub secrets in your forked repository
+1. Set up Cloudflare for your domain, set to proxy.
 1. Deploy to Cloudflare Workers using the provided GitHub action

 ## Fork this repository